-Inquiries should be directed to the Chair of the Department of Pharmacology.
+Inquiries should be directed to the Graduate Coordinator of the Department of Pharmacology.

-The Department's minimum admission requirements are an undergraduate degree with an average GPA of 7.0 in the last two years of undergraduate work at the University of Alberta, or an equivalent qualification from a recognized institution, and a minimum TOEFL score of 600 where applicable (see §173.2.3).
-Requisite courses will be specified at the time of arrangement of the candidate's program.
+The Department's minimum admission requirements are an undergraduate degree with an average GPA of 3.3 in the last two years of undergraduate work at the University of Alberta, or an equivalent qualification from a recognized institution, and a minimum TOEFL score of 600 where applicable (see §183.2.3).